Signed up for Summit Insight emails and haven’t received any?

 5. Use this setting: “If any of the following conditions are met: From Contains.”

-6. Type Judy.email@example.com in the text field beside “Contains.”
+6. Type Judy.email@example.com(link sends e-mail) in the text field beside “Contains.”

 7. Select “Move Message” and “Inbox” from the drop-down menus.